kentlouisetonino/aggreflow/README.md

 ### Description
 > - A RSS aggregator backend application.

-The technologies are
-    REST APIs, Go-Chi, Go, PostgreSQL, and Docker.
-Currently in progress,
+> - The technologies are REST APIs, Go-Chi, Go, PostgreSQL, and Docker.

+> - Current `in progress`.

 <br />
 <br />